ENSL/ensl.org/INSTALL.md

 ## 2. Download ENSL website and install it

-Now create the required directories, e.g. `/srv/ensl.org`

     git clone git@github.com:ENSL/ensl.org.git

+## 3. Second build the ENSL docker containers.

+    cd ensl.org
+    docker-compose build

-First select your environment (eg. development).
+## 4. First select your environment (eg. development).
 Then use a script to load the env vars to your shell env:

     source script/env.sh .env .env.development

-Second build the ENSL docker containers.

-    docker-compose build

-Put any database dumps to `db/initdb.d`.
+## 5. Put any database dumps to `db/initdb.d`.

+    cp dump.sql db/initdb.d/00_dump.sql

+You need to manually copy it to staging database on same db server for now.

-a) Then start for **production**:
+## 6. Then start the whole thing

     docker-compose up

-b) ... or start for **development**:

-    docker-compose -f docker-compose.yml up
+    docker-compose down

-## 3. Install reverse proxy (production only)
+## 7. Install reverse proxy (production only)

-Install apache, nginx etc. reverse proxy.
-It will take requests from the users and pass them to ENSL website.
-Sample configuration availble @ ext/nginx.
+a) The docker-compose contains basic nginx setup.
+Use that.

+b) If you have your own NGINX setup, just use the sample site file from the ext/nginx.conf.d

 https://www.nginx.com/resources/wiki/start/

     sudo apt-get install nginx

-*Skip this step if you are only doing development.*